 CAN port number

-Numbers of buttons depend on selected ports in CAN HW setup.
+Numbers of tabs depend on selected ports in CAN HW setup.

 CAN speed - baud rate